notduncansmith/ansible-swarm-admin/README.md

 ./edit-secrets # Modify encrypted contents of ./secrets.yml ./rekey-secrets # Re-encrypt contents of ./secrets.yml with a new password

-./add-host 127.0.0.1 # Scan a host's public keys and add them to known_hosts (to avoid being prompted during SSH authentication)
+./add-host 127.0.0.1 # Scan a host's public keys and add them to ./known_hosts (to avoid being prompted during SSH authentication)
 ```